Vietnamese beer brings people closer

 Toasting is an integral part of the beer-drinking culture in Vietnam.
 The most popular toast, “Một, Hai, Ba, Yo!” translates to “One, Two, Three, Cheers!”
 This chant not only sets the tone for the drinking session but also serves as a call for unity among participants.

-Vietnamese beer brings people together
+Vietnamese beer brings people closer

 ▷ Engaging Conversations